STEAM Education

 At MPFS, the acronym STEAM stands for the cross-curriculum study of science, technology, engineering, art, and math.
 In the past decade, growth in jobs that require this kind of collaborative, interdisciplinary thinking have been growing at three times the rate of non-STEAM fields.
 This kind of education cultivates curious, creative, and capable life-long learners prepared to succeed in whatever field they choose.

-Students also have access to the Makerspace, a hands-on, integral part of learning at MPFS.
-The Makerspace is a classroom solely dedicated to encouraging students to innovate, problem-solve, and create.
+Students also have access to a makerspace, a hands-on, integral part of learning at MPFS.
+The makerspace is located in the Library and encourages students to innovate, problem-solve, and create.
 While doing all of those things is part of everyday life here at MPFS, this space is designed to give students the opportunity to be more open-ended with their creativity and to have a wide variety of tools and materials at their disposal to inspire innovation.

-The space includes high tech tools, such as a 3D printer; low tech tools, including handsaws and hammers; and tools in between, such as sewing machines.
-Materials students have access to include cardboard, paper and wood, as well as new materials, such as PLA (Polylactic Acid) Filament, the thermoplastic used to create 3D objects with the printer.
-Students of all ages have opportunities to play, explore, build, discover, and create in the Makerspace.
-As part of the MPFS After-School Enrichment program, students from grades 1 through 8 have the opportunity to sign-up for weekly Makerspace studio time.
-For six weeks, students have 75-minutes of supervised time to tinker, build, deconstruct, and create.
+The space includes high tech tools, such as 3D printers; low tech tools, including hammers and glue guns; and tools in between, such as sewing machines.
+Materials students have access to include cardboard, paper and wood, as well as new materials, such as PLA (Polylactic Acid) Filament, the thermoplastic used to create 3D objects with the printers.
+Students of all ages have opportunities to play, explore, build, discover, and create in the makerspace.